 Bio

-Daniel J. McIntosh, a composer of art music in several subgenres, is best known for his technique of variant levels of synchronization.
+Daniel J. McIntosh, a composer of music in several genres, is best known for his technique of variant levels of synchronization.
 His music frequently combines post-minimalist and aleatoric techniques utilizing a modal harmonic language to achieve a sound that is free and powerful in its affect.

 Growing up in Illinois and Tennessee, Daniel went on to study composition with Dr. Jonathan Brooks at Anderson University, and obtained his Master of Music in Composition degree at Butler University under the tutelage of Dr. Frank Felice, Dr. James Aikman, and Dr. Michael Schelle.
 He then completed his DMA in Composition from the University of Kansas while studying with James Barnes, Dr. Kip Haaheim, and Dr. Forrest Pierce.